Michael-J-Scofield/discord-anti-spam/README.md

 <p align="center"><a href="https://nodei.co/npm/discord-anti-spam/"><img src="https://nodei.co/npm/discord-anti-spam.png"></a></p>

 # discord-anti-spam.js
-A simple module with quick setup and different options to implement Anti-Spam system in your bot.
+A simple module with quick setup and different options to implement anti-spam features in your bot.

-**DISCLAMER:** You can only setup 1 set of configuration per client.
-(That means that you can't configure settings for each server for now.
-You can only modify in which guild checker is run and in which checker is not run.)

 ## Installation
 To install this module type the following command in your console: